-Our new display, Shades of Suffragette Militancy, shows objects we've never exhibited before, all related to individual Suffragettes.
+Our 2018 display, Shades of Suffragette Militancy, showed objects we've never exhibited before, all related to individual Suffragettes.
 Curator Beverley Cook takes us through these forgotten champions in the fight for female suffrage.

 Women from all backgrounds were drawn to the Suffragette campaign, often in awe of its charismatic leaders and daring tactics.
 The two militant organisations, the Women’s Social and Political Union and the Women’s Freedom League developed a highly effective and innovative campaign style.
 Over 1000 women served a term of imprisonment for militancy.
 But Suffragettes were not just militants.
 They were also successful fundraisers, accomplished organisers and inspirational speakers.
 These remarkable women left a legacy of political enfranchisement for the many, but few of their names are remembered today.
 Many of the objects in Shades of Militancy have never been on display at the museum before: we want to shed light upon these lesser-known Suffragettes.